Wesley Dening: WDE

 Dening is the founder of WD Entertainment Group.
-Formed in 2010, the production company's first TV-series The Stafford Brothers premiered for Fox8 Australia (6 Episodes).
+Formed in 2010, the production company's first TV series The Stafford Brothers premiered for Fox8 Australia (6 Episodes).
 The Stafford Brothers follows the rise of two of Australia's biggest DJ's.
 The show was considered a huge success in Australia and is now playing across more than 10 countries internationally.
 Season 2 (10 Episodes) of The Stafford Brothers broadcast on Fox8 in 2012.

-In 2014 WDE produced and launched The Flying Winemaker on Discovery Channel TLC.
-In 2014, WDE produced Big Crazy Family Adventure for the Travel Channel, a 9x1hr series launching in 2015, with Dening as Executive Producer.
-WDE's original series continue to broadcast in more than 55 countries.
+In 2014, WDE produced and launched The Flying Winemaker on Discovery Channel's TLC.
+In 2014, WDE produced Big Crazy Family Adventure for the Travel Channel, a nine-episode series launching in 2015, with Dening as Executive Producer.
+WDE's original series continue to be broadcast in more than 55 countries.